wp-plugins/facebook-social-stream/readme.txt

 3. Example stream of Facebook page "bbcnews"

 == Changelog ==

+= 1.3.0 =
+* Added color-customization to plugin-settings
+* Added color-picker to settings page
+* Introduced configuration of template-styling
+* Save current version number in database for later update routines
+* Update stream automatically if page-name or access-token changed or max-messages increased

+= 1.2.6 =
+* Set Javascript variables via wp_localize_script() to identify ajax-url in script

 = 1.2.5 =
 * Changed default value of update interval